 When will I find out if I qualify for financial aid?

 You will simultaneously be notified of any financial aid for which you may qualify at the time that you are notified of your admission if you qualify for admission to Northern.

 What if the documentation required for requesting financial aid is not available?

-We are flexible and will accept an estimate of your financial information in most cases.
-In the case of a tax return that is not yet available, an older tax return may be submitted and the current tax return can be submitted later when available.
+Northern requests for tax returns for the prior year to be submitted.
+In the case that the prior year tax return is not yet available, an older tax return may be submitted and the current tax return can be submitted later when available.
 All schedules for tax returns should be included.